-The biggest and most obvious development is the rollback of the PTC and ITC.
-While this should be a base case assumption, a sensitivity that includes the reinstatement of those tax credits should be included as well since history has generally shown support for those tax credits even after periods of lapse.
-If development of renewable energy slows, this will expert upwards pressure on gas prices, which may not be reflected in many fuel price forecasts (but should be considered).
+Response: The biggest and most obvious development is the rollback of the PTC and ITC.
+EFG observes that this should be a base case assumption, but a sensitivity that includes the reinstatement of those tax credits should be included as well since history has generally shown support for those tax credits even after periods of lapse.
+If development of renewable energy slows, this will exert upwards pressure on gas prices, which may not be reflected in many fuel price forecasts (but should be considered).